Germany warns France against undermining NATO security alliance

-BERLIN (Reuters) - German Foreign Minister Heiko Maas on Sunday warned against undermining the transatlantic NATO security alliance, in Berlin’s strongest response to date to French President Emmanuel Macron’s critical remarks about the organization.
+BERLIN (Reuters) - German Foreign Minister Heiko Maas warned on Sunday against undermining NATO, in Berlin’s strongest response to date to French President Emmanuel Macron’s critical remarks about the security alliance.

 Macron told The Economist this week that NATO was experiencing “brain death”, citing a lack of coordination and U.S. unpredictability under President Donald Trump.
 He also expressed doubt about the U.S.-led alliance’s security maxim that an attack on one ally would be treated as an attack on all.